Canada's Drag Race season 2

 The second season of Canada's Drag Race premiered on October 14, and concluded on December 16, 2021.
 The season aired on Crave in Canada and WOW Presents Plus internationally.

 Casting for the second season started early 2021 and the twelve contestants were announced on September 14, 2021.
+This season, Brad Goreski replaced Jeffrey Bowyer-Chapman as a judge, while Amanda Brugel and Traci Melchor replaced Stacey McKenzie.

-The winner of the second season of Canada’s Drag Race was Icesis Couture, with Kendall Gender and Pythia as runners-up.
+The winner of the second season of Canada's Drag Race was Icesis Couture, with Kendall Gender and Pythia as runners-up.

 Contestants

 Ages, names, and cities stated are at time of filming.